jrsinclair/jquery-dependent-questions/README.md

 # Dependent Questions jQuery Plugin

-**Make a form question dependent on some other question simply by adding `data-depends-on="inputName=value"` to your wrapper HTML element**
+**Make a form question's visibility dependent on some other question simply by adding `data-depends-on="inputName=value"` to your wrapper HTML element.
+No other code required.**

 This plugin allows you to specify that a particular form question should only be made visible if the answer to a previous question is a specific value.
 It does this